gatsbyjs/gatsby/docs/docs/unit-testing.md

 }
 ```

+Let's go over the content of this configuration file:

-The `transform` section tells Jest that all `js` or `jsx` files need to be
+- The `transform` section tells Jest that all `js` or `jsx` files need to be
   transformed using a `jest-preprocess.js` file in the project root.
 Go ahead and
   create this file now.
 This is where you set up your Babel config.
 You can start
-with a minimal config.
+  with the following minimal config:

 ```js:title=jest-preprocess.js
 const babelOptions = {